ethereum/devp2p/discv5/discv5-theory.md

 Currently, a node can search for service-specific peers by sampling nodes through node discovery and then checking whether the sampled nodes support the desired service.
 This check is outside the ordinary node discovery algorithm: depending on the application, service support may be inferred from information in the ENR, discovered by establishing a devp2p/RLPx connection and negotiating supported subprotocols, or determined by a service-specific protocol query.

-This random-sampling approach preserves the security benefits of sampling from the global discovery network, because the search is not concentrated around a small set of service-specific locations.
+Discv5's random-sampling approach preserves the security benefits of sampling from the global discovery network, because the search is not concentrated around a small set of service-specific locations in the DHT keyspace.
 However, it is inefficient, especially when the target service is supported by only a small fraction of nodes.

-DISC-NG extends Node Discovery v5 with service discovery.
+Discv5 topic-based discovery (**TopDisc**) extends Discovery v5 with topic-based service discovery.
 It allows nodes to advertise participation in a service and allows other nodes to discover those advertisements while reusing the existing Node Discovery v5 node table, ENR mechanism, packet format, and authenticated session machinery.

 ## Co-existence with Node Discovery

-DISC-NG is layered on top of Node Discovery v5.
-A DISC-NG-capable node first uses the Node Discovery v5 to join the global discovery network, populate its local node table, and learn DISC-NG-capable nodes.
-These nodes are then used to bootstrap DISC-NG.
-As DISC-NG registration and lookup operations proceed, DISC-NG-capable nodes can also return additional nodes to improve those service-specific tables, as described below.
+TopDisc is layered on top of Discovery v5.
+A TopDisc-capable node first uses the Node Discovery v5 to join the global discovery network, populate its local node table, and learn TopDisc-capable nodes.
+These nodes are then used to bootstrap TopDisc.
+As TopDisc registration and lookup operations proceed, TopDisc-capable nodes can also return additional nodes to improve those service-specific tables, as described below.

-A DISC-NG failure does not by itself imply an ordinary Discovery v5 failure.
-A node may be usable for ordinary node discovery but unusable for DISC-NG registration or lookup.
-Conversely, a node that fails ordinary Discovery v5 liveness checks ceases to be eligible for insertion into DISC-NG service tables.
+A TopDisc failure does not by itself imply an ordinary Discovery v5 failure.
+A node may be usable for ordinary node discovery but unusable for TopDisc registration or lookup.
+Conversely, a node that fails ordinary Discovery v5 liveness checks ceases to be eligible for insertion into TopDisc service tables.

-## DISC-NG Capability
+## TopDisc Capability

-A node indicates support for DISC-NG by including the following key-value pair in its ENR:
+A node indicates support for TopDisc by including the `topic-discovery` entry in its ENR.

-    discng = <version>
+    topic-discovery = <version>

-The `discng` ENR entry signals that the node implements the DISC-NG messages and can participate in DISC-NG service discovery, subject to local policy.

-The value of `discng` is an unsigned integer identifying the supported DISC-NG protocol version.
-A node supporting the version one of DISC-NG described in this document sets:

-    discng = 1.0

-Nodes whose ENR does not contain `discng`, or whose `discng` value is not supported by the local implementation are not inserted into service tables and are not selected for DISC-NG registration or lookup requests.
+The value of `topic-discovery` is an unsigned integer identifying the supported TopDisc protocol version.
+Nodes whose ENR does not contain `topic-discovery`, or whose `topic-discovery` value is not supported by the local implementation are not inserted into service tables and are not selected for TopDisc registration or lookup requests.

 ## Services and Service Identifiers

-DISC-NG operates on 32-byte service identifiers.
+TopDisc operates on 32-byte service identifiers.
 A service identifier denotes a higher-level service, subnetwork, overlay, or protocol-specific discovery target.

 Service identifiers are in the same 256-bit identifier space as Node IDs.
-This allows DISC-NG to apply the Node Discovery v5 XOR distance function between service identifiers and node IDs.
+This allows TopDisc to apply the Node Discovery v5 XOR distance function between service identifiers and node IDs.

 The mapping from higher-level service names or application-specific parameters to service identifiers is defined by the relevant service binding.
 Such parameters MAY include, for example, protocol name, network name, fork identifier, client capability, subnet identifier, or other service-specific values.